tddstud10/tddstud10/README.md

     - ☐ Toolwindow
           - ☐ write errors in toolwindow, clean for every session
           - ☐ click on the status icon should open the toolwindow
+          - ☐ Messages from the test adapter should come up in the tool window
+  - ☐☐ Release blockers
+    - ☐ snk/signing problem
+    - ☐ without solution items snapshoting fails
   - ☐☐ instantenous trigger
     - ☐ accurate snapshotting
     - ☐ incremental copy of files [chutzpah has solved this]